dfinity/portal/docs/tutorials/hackathon-prep-course/5-integrating-with-tokens.md

 This tutorial will cover the different types of tokens and how to interact with them.

+## Fungible and non-fungible tokens

+A **fungible token** is a type of token that can always be transferred 1:1 for another token of the same type.

+A **non-fungible token** (NFT) is a tokenized asset that is assigned a unique identifier and cannot be exchanged 1:1 for another token of the same time, as the value of each non-fungible token may vary.

+For example, 1 USD can always be exchanged for 1 USD.
+However, 1 unique painting cannot be exchanged for another unique painting, since the value of the two paintings will be different.
+On the Internet Computer, ICP is a fungible token that can always be exchanged for ICP of equal value.
+However, an non-fungible token deployed on ICP cannot be traded 1:1 with another NFT token deployed on ICP.

+On the Internet Computer, there are several different token standards for both fungible tokens and non-fungible tokens.
+Some of these standards include:

+- **ICRC-1:** A fungible token standard used to create custom fungible tokens on the Internet Computer.
+The ICRC-1 standard was designed to create a universally accepted standard for creating and recording token transactions on the Internet Computer.
+The ICRC-1 standard defines the general functionalities of ledgers; any tokens and their corresponding ledgers that want to support the ICRC-1 standard must fulfill all requirements within the standard.
+A detailed account of the standard can be found [here.](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-1)

+- **ICRC-2:** The ICRC-2 standard is an extension of the ICRC-1 standard that enables the approve-transfer-from pattern that became popular in the Ethereum ecosystem with the ERC-20 token standard.
+It specifies a way for an account owner to delegate token transfers to a third party, usually a canister, on the owner's behalf.
+A detailed account of the standard can be found [here.](https://github.com/dfinity/ICRC-1/blob/main/standards/ICRC-2/README.md)

+- **ICRC-7:** A new standard for non-fungible tokens on the Internet Computer.
+It is designed to be a minimal standard for allowing an NFT collection to be deployed on ICP.
+In an NFT collection, each NFT may have unique metadata information.
+This metadata may include a unique image, traits or tags, or a description describing the NFT.
+A detailed account of the standard can be found [here.](https://github.com/dfinity/ICRC/blob/icrc7-wg-draft/ICRCs/ICRC-7/ICRC-7.md)

 ## ICP

 ICP is the native token of the Internet Computer Protocol.
 ICP tokens have three key functionalities on the protocol: